Certificate Monitor

 Table view

-- Host — The host address being monitored.
+- Host: the address being monitored.

 Tile view

-Detail panel
+Details panel

 Grades